airr-community/common-repo-wg/recommendations.md

 **Next Step 1**: The AIRR CRWG should work collaboratively with the other Working Groups to advance development of:

-1. customized metadata for submission of AIRR sequencing data to the SRA,
+1. customized metadata for submission of AIRR sequencing data to INSDC databases,
 2. standardized queries to be supported by the distributed repositories,
 3. data elements with computable specifications,
 4. a standardized data submission process and associated submission formats, and